TarasZhere/Sorting-Program/README.md

 # Sorting-Program
-Program to implement:   Insertion sort, Heapsort, Mergesort, and Quicksort   base on the pseudocode in these slides.
+Program to implement:   Insertion sort, Heapsort, Mergesort, and Quicksort.
+Test also for timing w/ chrono library